Students: Bastiaan Barteling | Peter-Bart van Burik | Chris van Zandvoort

 Module 1 (Feeding system)

-The robot makes the movements across the surface of the part that needs to be bonded.
+The robot makes the movements across the surface of the part that needs to be adhered.
 The robot (Fanuc M-6iB) is provided to us by the client.
-Because this robot is an older model (2006), setting up the communication between the robot and the PLC was quite hard.
-The robot has been programmed using Roboguide.
-Roboguide is a program of Fanuc itself.
+The robot has been programmed using Fanuc’s own software named Roboguide.

 Module 2.2 (Bonding system – End-Of-Arm-Tool)